devoxin/SharpLink/README.md

 });
 ```

-Once you have set up the LavalinkManager you will need to make sure you start it.
+Once you a LavalinkManager it will need to be started.
 It is recommended you put this in the ready event.

 ```csharp
 client.Ready += async () =>